 Fostering inclusion in childhood has the potential to break the cycle of stigma associated with disability.
-It is worthwhile briefly explaining these negative assumption/unconscious bias and the impact this can have on a child with disability.
+It is worthwhile briefly explaining these negative assumption/unconscious bias and the impact this can have on a child with disability for the rest of their life.

-Rather than a person being seen with an identity, a personality, likes, dislikes, dreams, people are perceived as their impairment, a deficit orientation where one is blinded to see the potential in a person with disability.
-This type of thinking leads to the "othering" of whole groups of people, whereby it is assumed a person with disability needs to be in a special places with special people with special materials.
+Rather than a person being seen with an identity, a personality, likes, dislikes, dreams, people are perceived as their impairment, a deficit orientation where one does not see the potential in a person with disability.
+This type of thinking leads to the "othering" of whole groups of people, whereby it is assumed a person with disability needs to be in a special place with special people with special materials.
 People with disability end up being distanced, pulled apart and away, physically and/or socially and/or with the curricular.
-It is this othering that can dangerously lead to the likelihood of abuse, neglect, violence and exploitation.
+It is this othering that can dangerously lead to the likelihood of abuse, neglect, violence and exploitation, of which we have heard many reports in the current Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (hereinafter Disability Royal Commission).